-ARTICLE 6 Technical and Advisory Committees
+Technical and Advisory Committees

 The Board will establish and maintain advisory committees as required by Minn.
-Stat. §62V.04, Subdivision 13.
-Upon the creation of a committee, the Board will appoint a Board member to serve as liaison to each committee, and will also appoint a committee chair, who need not be a Board member.
+Stat. § 62V.04, subd.
+13. Upon the creation of a committee, the Board will appoint a Board member to serve as liaison to each committee, and will also appoint a committee chair, who need not be a Board member.
 Such advisory committees are subject to the Minnesota Open Meeting Law.

-ARTICLE 7 Conflicts of Interest
+Conflicts of Interest

 Section 7.1 Statutory Criteria.
 The Board will observe the statutory provisions regarding conflicts of interest set forth in Minn.
-Stat. §62V.04, Subdivision 4.
+Stat. § 62V.04, subd.
+4.